timlabs/uscode/United States Code/TITLE 22-FOREIGN RELATIONS AND INTERCOURSE/CHAPTER 038-DEPARTMENT OF STATE/CHAPTER 038-DEPARTMENT OF STATE.md

       * (viii) Such other related duties as the Secretary may from time to time designate.

+  * #### (C) Coordination
+    * The Assistant Secretary authorized under subparagraph (A) shall coordinate with the Office of Sanctions Coordination established under subsection (h) with respect to the development and implementation of economic sanctions.

 * #### (4) Nomination of Assistant Secretaries
   * Whenever the President submits to the Senate a nomination of an individual for appointment to a position in the Department of State that is described in paragraph (1), the President shall designate the regional or functional bureau or bureaus of the Department of State with respect to which the individual shall have responsibility.